-These two men were not incarcerated at Port Arthur in 1874.
+These two prisoners were not incarcerated at Port Arthur in 1874 when they were photographed.
 They were both discharged from the Hobart Gaol on the same day, January 7th, 1874 and were photographed by Thomas J. Nevin during the preceding fortnight up to that date.

 Discharge of Fleming and Baker, January 7th, 1874

 Fleming was arrested several times over the next twelve months for theft, larceny, escape and absconding:

 Fleming absconded on August 4th, 1874, etc etc etc

 Source: Tasmania Reports of Crime Information for Police 1871-1875

 The source of these two identification cartes included in Babette Smith’s book on the legacy of the convict era is the Archives Office of Tasmania.